 Sort the models based on the test set RMSE.
 In the Models pane, open the Sort by list and select

 RMSE (Test).
 The app still outlines the metric for the model with the lowest validation RMSE, despite displaying the test RMSE.

 Visually check the test set performance of the models.
 For each starred model, select the model in the Models pane.
-On the Regression Learner tab, in the Plots section, click the arrow to open the gallery, and then click Predicted vs. Actual (Test) in the Test Results group.
+On the Regression Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Predicted vs. Actual (Test) in the Test Results group.

 Rearrange the layout of the plots to better compare them.
-First, close the response plot for Model 1.1.
+First, close the summary and plot tabs for Model 1 and Model 2.1.
 Then, click the Document Actions arrow located to the far right of the model plot tabs.
 Select the

-To return to the original layout, you can click the Layout button in the Plots section and select Single model (Default).
+To return to the original layout, you can click the Layout button in the Plot and Interpret section and select Single model (Default).

-Compare the validation and test RMSE for the trained Medium Gaussian SVM model.
-In the Current Model Summary pane, compare the RMSE (Validation) value under Training Results to the RMSE (Test) value under Test Results.
-In this example, the two values are close, which indicates that the validation RMSE is a good estimate of the test RMSE for this model.
+Compare the validation and test RMSE for the trained Exponential GPR model.
+In the Models pane, double-click the model.
+In the model Summary tab, compare the RMSE (Validation) value under Training Results to the RMSE (Test) value under Test Results.
+In this example, the validation RMSE is lower than the test RMSE, which indicates that the validation RMSE might be overestimating the performance of this model.